Overcoming Addictions

-* I hope someone benefits from this article.
-I have rewritten it like ten times.
+* I hope someone benefits from this essay.
+I have rewritten it like twenty times.

 In this essay I outline the basic reasons why addiction always leads to misery, advise against temptations that trick us into pursuing addictions, and generally encourage all reading to end their addictions.